-Knowing when to adjust your rates takes research and time.
-There are numerous factors that you’ll need to consider, but don’t shy away from the idea if you truly feel that your performance warrants it.
+Knowing when to raise your rates takes research and time.
+There are several factors that you’ll need to consider, but don’t shy away from the idea if you truly feel that your performance warrants it.
 Have confidence in your work and know that the effort you put in justifies you charging more.

-Start by taking a look at competitors who have similar years of experience and service offerings.
+Start by looking at competitors who have similar years of experience and service offerings.
 Are they charging more than you?
-If they are able to secure projects at higher rates, there is no reason you can’t do so as well.
-Clients aren’t always as scared of the numbers as you think they are; often, they are more nervous about whether or not you’ll be a worthwhile investment.
+If they can secure projects at higher rates, there is no reason you can’t do so as well.
+Clients aren’t always as scared of the numbers as you think they are; often, they are more nervous about whether you’ll be a worthwhile investment.

-As you spend time researching, don’t hesitate to reach out to fellow independent professionals.
-Ask what they charge, when they chose to raise their rates, and how they communicated these changes to their clients.
+As you spend time researching, be sure to reach out to your industry peers.
+Get a feeling for aa range of what they charge, when they chose to raise their rates, and how they communicated these changes to their clients.
 Investigate the experts in your industry who work with the largest companies.
-Seek them out at public conferences and events, and ask how much they charge and if they have any advice they can share.
+Ask how much they charge and if they have any advice they can share.
 Gathering advice and options from others may be the most useful information you gain throughout this process.

 Once you have an idea of what others in your industry are charging, take some time to think about the adjustments you’d like to make to your own rates.
-If it’s been awhile since you’ve changed your rates, remember that your fee should be based on a number of factors including your own level of experience, the amount of time you devote to projects, and other incidental costs such as travel or additional supplies.
+If it’s been a while since you’ve changed your rates, remember that your fee should be based on several factors including your own level of experience, the amount of time you devote to projects, and other incidental costs such as travel or additional supplies.
 MBO’s Bill Rate Calculator is a useful tool that allows you to calculate a bill rate by plugging in your own numbers.

 Once you’ve decided to raise your rates, it’s important to have a plan in place to notify existing clients.
 While you may feel awkward having these conversations, keep in mind that rate adjustment year over year is a common business practice that clients are likely to partake in themselves.
 If they value your services and if you’ve established a good working relationship with them, they will understand the need to increase your fees.